DataDog/documentation/content/tracing/advanced_usage/_index.md

 {{% /tab %}}
 {{% tab "Ruby" %}}

-If you aren't using supported library instrumentation (see [Library compatibility][ruby lib compatibility]), you may want to to manually instrument your code.
+If you aren't using supported library instrumentation (see [library compatibility][ruby lib compatibility]), you may want to to manually instrument your code.
 Adding tracing to your code is easy using the `Datadog.tracer.trace` method, which you can wrap around any Ruby code.

 **Example Usage**